8 pieces of spellbinding equestrian art | Horse & Hound

 Mao Wen Biao

-With paintings adoring walls in the Ritz and the RAC club, Mao is known for his ability to capture the dynamism of the racehorse.
+With paintings adorning walls in the Ritz and the RAC club, Mao is known for his ability to capture the dynamism of the racehorse.

 The Osborne Studio Gallery is open from Monday to Friday from 10am-6pm and on Saturday from 11am-5pm.